After a year of trial and error, I'm sad to say Home Sweet Homeshare has been pulled off life support.

 1,100 interviews.
 Everyone loved it.
 "What a great idea!"
 "This is so needed!"

-The gap between "sounds good in theory" and "willing to do right now" is where startups go to die.
+But the gap between "sounds good in theory" and "willing to do it right now" is where startups go to die.

 Lesson 3: When eight different acquisition strategies all fail, the problem isn't your execution.